MyLibreLab/MyLibreLab/README.md

 Download the JDK from <https://jdk.java.net/>.
 On Windows, you can execute `choco install openjdk` (requires [installation of chocolatey - a package manager for Windows](https://chocolatey.org/install)).

+Currently, MyLibreLab also works on Java 11.
+You can install it using `apt-get install openjdk-11-jdk` on Debian and Ubuntu linux.

 ### IDE Setup

 On Windows: